johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 # Africa and MPD #

-> ...Africanness and correctness should not be measured in either dissimilarity or similarity to the West.
+> Africanness and (theological) correctness should not be measured in either dissimilarity or similarity to the West.
 The way forward is to measure the Africanness of any theology purporting to be African by the degree to which it speaks to the needs of African's in their total context.
-Quite naturally the needs of African Christians should be taken seriously when determining these needs — *Tite Tienou, The Uphill Road: Indigenous African Christian Theologies, 1990*
+Quite naturally, the needs of African Christians should be taken seriously when determining these needs — *Tite Tienou, The Uphill Road: Indigenous African Christian Theologies, 1990*

----

-> With this program (of Maize Plant Discipleship)...from what we see, people who offered their reaction, in my culture there is a saying that goes like this: "*When the sauce is tasty, you draw closer your stool, nearer to the table, to eat!!*" So, from the teaching we have received from you, it just gives us a flavour! — *Pastor Samuel Yaldia*[^fn13]

 ## Introduction ##

-*Maize Plant Discipleship* is a training and learning resource that has been authored, written, taught, researched, formulated, revised and published with African leaders and learners in heart, mind and prayer at each point of it's development.
-It originated as a *Mobile Academy of Mission*, taught itinerantly in Kenya and Burkina Faso.[^fn14] As author and teacher, my goal was to emulate the apostolic model of mission by

-> *Taking the teacher to the leaders, rather than bringing the leaders to the teacher, saving the precious resources of those least able to spare them.*

-Recently, the resource has been developed as the subject of doctoral missiological research, in conjunction with *Fuller School of Intercultural Studies*, following which it has been reformulated to more effectively serve the needs of missional leaders and learners within Burkina Faso and other African contexts.
+Tite Tienou, a Malian who grew up in Burkina Faso, encapsulates (above) a highly significant aspect of the philosophy that has driven the development of Maize Plant Discipleship: African voices must determine the theology that is of practical relevance to African contexts.

-### Beginnings ###
+### The Africa connection ###

 The origins of Maize Plant Discipleship are rooted in my personal experiences amongst an international, Pentecostal missionary community.
-In that context, a personal calling to invest time seeking God in prayer led to involvement with a team of people who met regularly to intercede for God's purposes amongst the nations of the world.

-What took place amongst that team may be described an intense, Spirit-led intercession that continued, in that way, for over a decade.
-Throughout, I exhaustively journaled words, shared between the group, of scripture, prayer, prophecy, inspiration, exhortation, encouragement and wisdom—many of which informed or inspired insights now incorporated within the Maize Plant Discipleship syllabus.

-### The Africa factor ###

-Over time, a stream of African leaders, training or studying in the UK, joined with our prayer fellowship, almost invariably reporting how spiritually *at home* they felt with us.
-Later, back in Africa, memories of our shared experiences in prayer prompted them to invite me to visit and teach in their contexts.
+Over time, a stream of African leaders, training or studying in the UK, joined with our prayer fellowship, reporting how they felt spiritually *at home* with us.
+On returning to Africa, memories of shared experiences in prayer prompted them to invite me to visit and teach in their contexts.

-The first opportunity to do so came in 2000, through a former prayer team member working in Nakuru, Kenya.
-There, I presented five days of seminars on prayer, intercession and mission, which were received with considerable enthusiasm and appreciation.
-Afterwards, participants remarked not only upon a uniqueness of insight, but also the spirit of love, in which it was delivered.
+The first opportunity to do so came in 2000, through a former prayer team member, then working in Nakuru, Kenya.
+There, I presented five days of seminars on prayer, intercession and mission.
+The considerable enthusiasm and appreciation expressed by the attendants encouraged me to continue investing in the seminal training resource, which has since developed into Maize Plant Discipleship.

 ### Burkina Faso ###